vkSegfault/vkSegfault.github.io/_posts/2022-11-27-godot-server-aws-azure.md

 #### EC2

 Now we are almost ready to deploy EC2 with all setup above.
-Last thing to do is to create Security Group that will allow ingress for UDP and TCP on ports 12077-12087 (Godot will use port provided at the beginning of this article and may use increments of this).
-Reason for this is that [default SG group created with EC2 allows all egress traffic but (fortunatelly) ingress from network interfaces that are using same SG only](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/default-custom-security-groups.html).
+Last thing to do is to create Security Group that will allow ingress for UDP and TCP on ports 12077-12087 (Godot will use port provided at the beginning of this article and may use increments of if - at least it's what debugger says).
+Main reason for this is that [default SG group created with EC2 allows all egress traffic but (fortunatelly) ingress from network interfaces that are using same SG only](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/default-custom-security-groups.html).
 Finally we provide *user data* to copy server from S3, install dependencies and actually run server:
 ```python
 ec2 = boto3.client('ec2', region_name="eu-central-1")
 user_data = """sudo apt install -y libxcursor-dev libxinerama-dev libxrandr-dev libxi-dev &